farcasterxyz/protocol/README.md

 5. `Verifications` - proofs of ownership of assets created by a user
 6. `UserData` - user metadata added by the user

 MessageType and MessageBody indicate the action being performed and the payload provided along with the action.
-For example, the action `ReactionRemove` may be selected with then requires the `ReactionBody` type which has information about the reaction being removed.
+For example, the action `ReactionRemove` may be selected which then requires the `ReactionBody` type which has information about the reaction being removed.

 ```ts
 MessageBody {